 Coating : Coated bolts

-An in-house Hot Dip Galvanizing facility that functions 100% under BBI QC Department’s surveillance.
+An exclusive Hot Dip Galvanizing facility that operates 100% under the surveillance of the QC Department at BBI

 The in-house Hot Dip Galvanizing facility at BBI is operated completely under the QC Department’s surveillance.
 All our products are hot dipped according to globally applicable ISO 1461 standard which can be easily compared to the ASTM A-153 standard.

 Hot-dip galvanizing fasteners works by means of the centrifuge process supported by increased zinc bath temperature.
 In the process, the product is fully immersed in a molten zinc bath wherein a large zinc block is well heated to 400° C. In the course of the immersion process, the specific product is coated using a liquid zinc layer.
 This layer of liquid zinc solidifies the moment the product is lifted from the bath.

 Whitford, UK is the major supplier of fluoropolymer topcoat for Baseline Bolts Inc.

 Xylan is a fluoropolymer topcoat manufactured by Whitford Corporation.
 In 1014 and 1070 coatings, Xylan shows high lubricity potential (friction co-efficient is as low as .02) and corrosion resistance of almost 1000 hours (ASTM B117) when applied over phosphate and up to around 2000 hours when applied over electroplating.
 What’s more, corrosion resistance of the 1400 series is nearly 1500 hours when applied over a suitable basecoat such as zinc electroplating.